artsy/hokusai/README.md

 ## Getting Started

-Once Hokusai is working on your local, you can start using Hokusai on a project.
+Once Hokusai is configured, you can start using it on a project.
 Please see [Getting Started](./docs/Getting_Started.md).

-## Configuration Options

-Hokusai has global configurations as well as project-specific configurations.
-Please see [Configuration Options](./docs/Configuration_Options.md).

 ## Command Reference